×

 Example:

-Grow skills in advisory conversations, digital banking features, analytics basics for ops, or small-business lending fundamentals.
-Short courses stack into badges that open career pathways.
+Upskilling modules help employees develop skills in advisory conversations, understanding digital banking features, basic analytics for operations, or fundamentals of small-business lending.
+Short courses accumulate into badges that can support career advancement.

 Problem-Solving Activities